Trentham Lease Extension - Free Consultation

 Trentham property with a lease extension is almost the same value as a freehold

-Banks and Building Societies may not issue a mortgage on a short lease
+Lenders may decide not to grant a mortgage with a short lease

 Lender Requirement

-Chelsea Building Society 85 years from the date of completion of the mortgage.
+Accord Mortgages 85 years from the date of completion of the mortgage.
 Please ensure that you explain the implications of a short term lease to the borrower.

-Halifax Minimum 70 years from the date of the mortgage.
+Birmingham Midshires Minimum 70 years from the date of the mortgage.

 We provide you with an expert from a selection of lease extension solicitors, which ensures a targeted and efficient service as you have a dedicated port of call with an individual lawyer.
-Our lease extension solicitors have a wealth of experience procuring Trentham lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.
+Our lease extension solicitors have a wealth of experience dealing with Trentham lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.

-Trentham Lease Extension Case Studies:
+Trentham Lease Extension Example Cases:

-Joshua, Trentham, Staffordshire
+Harry, Trentham, Staffordshire

 Trentham case: